Ayanna Nahmias, Editor-in-Chief

 The picture to the right is of another beautiful Arabic woman Fathima Kulsum Zohar Godabari, who unlike Meriam Al Khalifa, has comported herself with the dignity expected of a woman of her station within the confines of her society and.

-Her photo is used to both illustrate the nature of the wealth, lifestyle, and religious nuances that doomed Meriam and ‘s relationship from the beginning as evidenced by their divorce filing November 17, 2004 after five years of marriage.
+Her photo is used to both illustrate the nature of the wealth, lifestyle, and religious nuances that doomed Meriam and Jason Johnson’s relationship from the beginning, as evidenced by their divorce filing on November 17, 2004 after five years of marriage.
 Several news programs featured the story of her ‘escape’ from Bahrain with her loving boyfriend when his tour of duty ended.
-As I watched the interview and how they interacted together, wave of emotions came over me.
+As I watched the interview and how they interacted together, waves of emotions came over me.

 First, the American media glorified the enormous disrespect Meriam displayed toward her family in allowing the exuberance and headiness of new love override common sense and propriety.
 The portrayal of this story was subtly propagandist in the assertion that despite the odds Western ideals can vanquish Middle Eastern tradition.
 Ultimately, their story demonstrated nothing more than youthful naiveté and indiscretion.